HL7/davinci-deqm/input/pagecontent/guidance.md

 ### Introduction
 Clinical Quality Measures are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.

-The Data Exchange for Quality Measure (DEQM) Implementation Guide defines the interactions for two purposes in the Quality Measure Ecosystem.
+The Data Exchange for Quality Measure (DEQM) Implementation Guide defines the interactions for several purposes in the Quality Measure Ecosystem.

 - The first interaction is when a Producer, such as a practitioner, or owner of data needs to exchange that data with a Consumer of that data, such as a payer, a registry or public health agency.
 We call this the [Data Exchange] Scenario.
 Examples of this interaction might be when a provider has patient information from a recent visit that he needs to share with a payer under a value based contract.
 There may also be use cases where the Producer in this scenario is a Payer and needs to exchange data with a Provider.